- Do not use any instrument without training.

 Data Storage Policies:

 Data acquired by analytical instruments are currently stored on the instrument’s hard drive and archived periodically.
-The WCAC is in the process of creating a Data Repository for data transfer and storage, that should be online by summer 2014.
+Users are requested to backup their own data.

 Acknowledgement of the West Campus Analytical Core: